buddhist-uni/buddhist-uni.github.io/_content/booklets/rebirth-explained_gunaratna.md

 pages: 61
 ---

-> An understanding of rebirth will not only induce a refining influence on one’s own life, it will also refine his attitude towards all sentient beings without a single exception, since he will realize that all are his fellow-passengers in the great journey of life, subject to the same universal laws and fundamental principles to which he himself is subject.
+> ... all are his fellow-passengers in the great journey of life, subject to the same universal laws and fundamental principles to which he himself is subject.